ginstrom/intelligence-horizon-novel/chapters/07_the-final-crossing.md

 At Metropolitan General Hospital, physicians were failing to show up for their shifts; of those who did show, some were leaving mid-shift without a word.
 Now the hospital staff was down to a third of its required level.

-Logos' automated systems were able to cover much of the personnel shortages, but the system was designed for humans to have a prominent role; their sudden disappearance had thrown the hospital into chaos.
+Logos' automated systems covered much of the personnel shortage.
+Yet the hospital had been designed for humans to play a prominent role, and their sudden disappearance plunged it into chaos.

 Attending physicians dropped all normal care to staff the emergency services.
 Patients coming to the hospital for routine care were being directed to Logos' automated medical services, but many people still did not trust machines for their medical care and wanted a human connection.